nsg-ethz/p4-utils/docs/source/advanced_usage.rst

 In order to overcome this issue, P4-Utils has a built-in topology database that is automatically generated after the network starts and it is saved to a JSON file, usually called ``topology.json``, in the execution directory.
 One can then query this file to retrieve topology information.
 This framework is implemented by :py:class:`~p4utils.utils.topology.NetworkGraph`.
-Please have a look at it to learn more about the available methods.

 For example, let us consider our simple example.
 We can automatically configure the forwarding table without knowing anything about the switch::